Jeannette Pilou

 For the Royal Opera House in 1971 she performed Cio-Cio-San.
-For Seattle Opera she was Marguerite in 1979.
+For Seattle Opera and Portland Opera she sang Marguerite in 1979.
 At the San Francisco Opera she performed as Zerlina, Marguerite, Cio-Cio-San, and Mélisande.
 She also performed at the Aix-en-Provence Festival, the Internationale Maifestspiele Wiesbaden, and the Arena di Verona.
 At the Opéra de Monte-Carlo, she created the lead role in La reine morte of Renzo Rossellini in 1973.
 Pilou was a regular at the Greek National Opera from 1969 until 1985, performing such roles as Liú, Susanna, Cio-Cio-San, Donna Elvira in Don Giovanni, Desdemona, and Marguerite.
 She was Mélisande in the Greek premiere of Pelléas et Mélisande in 1998.

 During her career, Pilou was described as "a little bit East, a little bit West".
 For her services to music, she was named a Chevalier of the Ordre des Arts et des Lettres.
 She was among the founding members of the "Maria Callas Scholarship" foundation.